-Since our previous ADV Part 2 filing dated 3/28/22 there have been no material changes to the ADV of B & A Sector Watch.
-As mentioned then, to reiterate, Sonja A. Benkovich is an additional Registered Investment Advisor for the firm.
+Since our previous ADV Part 2 filing dated 3/28/23 there have been no material changes to the ADV of B & A Sector Watch.
+As mentioned then, to reiterate, Sonja A. Benkovich is also a Registered Investment Advisor Representative in her own right.
 Sonja, daughter of Robert M. Benkovich, is NOT engaged in any of the day to day operations of B & A Sector Watch.
 Sonja does NOT own any interest in B & A Sector Watch.
 Sonja is on the Board of Directors of B & A Sector Watch.
 Her duties are focused on exploring the feasibility and possibility of developing an international footprint for B & A Sector Watch at some time in the future.
 She also advises on international sectors.
-Sonja is registered with the State of Nevada as a Registered Investment Advisor and holds her Series 65 credential.
+Sonja is registered with the State of Nevada as a Registered Investment Advisor Representative and holds her Series 65 credential.